WhackyPanos/robotics-project-course/README.md

 This repository contains the software implementation and project files for the **DD2419 Project Course in Robotics and Autonomous Systems** at KTH Royal Institute of Technology.

-The course focuses on the broad, interdisciplinary field of robotics, emphasizing how methods are used in practice and integrated into a complete, autonomous system.

 ## 🤖 Hardware
 The project is built to control and interact with a mobile robot equipped with:
 *   A robotic arm